 Duchesne’s Middle School opens up an expansive new world for your daughter.
-She will learn the ropes of academic research, try out several competitive sports, strengthen her emerging artistic abilities, and mature among caring classmates who support each other through these years of transition.
+She will expand her academic research skills, be introduced to several competitive sports, strengthen her emerging artistic abilities, and mature among caring classmates who support each other through these years of transition.

 The fifth-grade year is designed to be a transition from Lower School to Middle School.
 The girls have fewer teachers.
 They will not rotate classes the same as students in grades 6–8, and they are almost entirely self-contained in one hallway.
 Additionally, the classes and programming are designed with a focus on this transition and setting a foundation for the rest of their Middle School experience.